nebulastream/nebulastream/docs/design/20241011_source_server.md

 # Our Proposed Solution
-The proposed solution depends on three key design decisions:
+The proposed solution depends on three design decisions:
 1. To handle a large number of concurrently running sources on relatively few threads, sources should make asynchronous calls to the outside.
 2. I/O threads/buffers should be kept separate from computation threads/buffers to prevent deadlocks.
 3. Sources have a single task and they should do this task well: ingest raw bytes into the systems buffers as fast as possible